 For many years, the standard regarding private equity annual meetings has been to conduct in-person gatherings or, at least, hybrid meetings.
-The COVID-19 pandemic has, of course, caused firms to rethink that practice.
-Now, the industry has shifted to remote annual meetings, and with that shift has come to the inevitable trial-and-error phase as organizers try to determine the best way to conduct these events.
+The COVID-19 pandemic has caused firms to rethink that practice.
+Now, the industry has shifted to virtual annual meetings and gone through the inevitable trial-and-error phase as organizers determined the best way to conduct these events.

-Fortunately, enough remote annual meetings (and remote meetings in general) have been held now that best practices are beginning to emerge.
-Four tactics that we are hearing about from our clients and other sources that seem to be particularly important are:
+Enough virtual annual meetings (and remote meetings in general) have been held now that best practices have emerged.
+Four tactics that firms have found to be particularly important are explained below.

-- Poll stakeholders on what topics they want to see covered.
+- Poll virtual annual meeting attendees on what topics they want to see covered.

-- Establish and share “rules of conduct” for attendees.
+- Establish and share “rules of conduct” for meeting attendees.

-- Record the meeting and follow-up with attendees.
+- Record your meetings and follow up with attendees.

-One best practice that has been well-received is live virtual annual meetings.
-Without having to jump on a plane to attend the meeting, investors are experiencing the meeting in real-time.
-However, it is still it’s important that you record your remote annual meeting and make that recording available to attendees.
-Some may have had to miss important content or will want to watch certain segments again.
-You may also want to share the recording with any non-attendees who could benefit from the content.
+Some may have missed important content or will want to watch certain segments again.
+You can also share the recording with any non-attendees who could benefit from the content.
 A great way to do that is through a virtual data room and engagement portal like ShareSecure.
 It’s the ideal tool for providing secure access to your recording since it has enterprise-grade security features.

 And, of course, you want to be very familiar with the video conferencing service you choose to use for your virtual annual meetings.
 This includes knowing how to get prompt technical assistance if needed.
 For all the progress that’s been made in using video conferencing systems, everything from small glitches to major problems still occurs at times.